forest6511/secretctl/website/docs/reference/mcp-tools.md

 ## secret_get_field

 Get a specific field value from a multi-field secret.
-Only non-sensitive fields can be retrieved (Option D+ policy).
+Only non-sensitive fields can be retrieved (AI-Safe Access policy).
 Sensitive fields will be rejected.

 ### Input Schema